 Rhabdomyolysis is a potentially dangerous side effect of statin use, and among the most well known (and feared) of side effects.
 It was largely associated with cerivastatin, which has been withdrawn from the market, although it can results from other statin medications.

 Rhabdomyolysis is quite rare, but very serious, so it is one of the things to look out for when a patient starts using statins.
-Patients suffering from this side effect sometimes feel muscle pain or tenderness and may feel weaker.
+People suffering from this side effect sometimes feel muscle pain or tenderness and may feel weaker.
 The breakdown of muscle is actually manifest in the patient's urine, which is often visibly a different color - darker.
 Even if the breakdown products, called casts, are at low levels, a chemical analysis of the urine can identify them.
 Analysis of the urine and blood will show high levels of the muscle protein myoglobin in patients with this condition.
 The term "myoglobinuria" is used to indicate when myoglobin is in the urine.

 Other drugs taken in conjunction with statins can increase the risk of rhabdomyolysis, so it is important that your doctor know exactly what medications you are on.
 These include niacin, which some people with high cholesterol take as a supplement and which when used with statins can increase the risk.
 When fibrates are used with statins, the risk for rhabdomyolysis goes up considerably.
 Researchers have found a genetic predisposition to rhabdomyolysis risk from statins, which partly explains why certain people get this problem and others don't.
 Older patients are also more susceptible.